Juvenes Translatores

 Juvenes Translatores (Latin for "young translators") is an annual online translation contest for 17-year-old students from secondary schools based in the European Union.
 It has been organised by the Directorate-General for Translation (DGT) of the European Commission since 2007, with a key aim to promote language learning in schools and give young people a taste of what it is like to be a translator.
 Each year over 3,000 students take part in the contest.

-The contest has inspired and encouraged some of the participants to pursue language courses at university level and to become professional translators.
-Throughout the years, interest from schools has grown, confirming the success of this initiative to promote language learning at secondary education level.
+The contest has inspired and encouraged some of the participants to pursue language courses at the university level and to become professional translators.
+Throughout the years, interest from schools has grown, confirming the success of this initiative to promote language learning at the secondary education level.
 Multilingualism, and therefore translation, have been an integral part and richness of the EU since its beginnings.